 This is not your average self-help book.

-Controversial title aside, this book isn’t just about not giving a *uck, but about not wasting your precious life getting all worked about about things that are not worthy of your energy and time.
+Controversial title aside, this book isn’t just about not giving a *uck, but about not wasting your precious life getting all worked about things that are not worthy of your energy and time.

 But instead, it shows you to focus on what is truly important: family, friends, and you’re well-being.